CPSC-383/aegis/README.md

 git push origin <tag name>
 ```

-### Finding the Latest Release for the Aegis Client
+### Finding the Aegis Client

 The zipped client will be in the "Releases" section.
-Check there for the most recent build.